 We recognise the cost of retirement benefits in the reported cost of services when they are earned by the employees, rather than when the benefits are eventually paid as pensions.
-However, the charge we are required to make against council tax is based on the cash payable in the year, so the real cost of post employment/retirement benefits is reversed out of the General Fund via the Movement in Reserves Statement.
+However, the charge we are required to make against council tax is based on the cash payable in the year, so the real cost of post-employment/retirement benefits is reversed out of the General Fund via the Movement in Reserves Statement.
 The following transactions have been made in the Comprehensive Income and Expenditure Statement and the General Fund balance via the Movement in Reserves Statement during the year:

-Comprehensive Income and Expenditure Statement 2020-21 £'000 2019-20 £'000 Cost of services Service cost comprising: Current service cost 2,999 3,558 Past service costs 7 13 Financing and Investment Income and Expenditure Net interest expense 1,032 1,245 Total post-employment benefits charged to the Surplus or Deficit on the Provision of Services 4,038 4,816 Other post-employment benefits charged to the Comprehensive Income and Expenditure Statement Remeasurement of the net defined liability comprising: Return on plan assets (excluding the amount included in the net interest expense) (15,097) 5,840 Actuarial (gains) and losses arising on changes in demographic assumptions 1,515 (3,175) Actuarial (gains) and losses arising on changes in financial assumptions 28,847 (9,692) Other (gains) and losses (1,251) (1,719) Total post-employment benefits charged to the Comprehensive Income and Expenditure Statement 14,014 (8,746) Movement in Reserves Statement Reversal of net charges made to the Surplus or Deficit on the Provision of Services for post- employment benefits in accordance with the Code (1,120) (2,443) Actual amount charged against the General Fund Balance for pensions in the year: Employers' contributions payable to scheme 2,918 2,373
+Comprehensive Income and Expenditure Statement 2021-22 £'000 2020-21 £'000 Comprehensive income and Expenditure Statement £ 000 £ 000 Service cost comprising: 4 700 2 000 Current service cost 4,703 2,999 Past service costs 18 7 Financing and Investment Income and Expenditure Net interest expense 1,216 1,032 Total post-employment benefits charged to the Surplus or Deficit on the Provision of Services 5,937 4,038 Other post-employment benefits charged to the Comprehensive Income and Expenditure Statement Remeasurement of the net defined liability comprising: Return on plan assets (excluding the amount included in the net interest expense) (5,795) (15,097) Actuarial (gains) and losses arising on changes in demographic assumptions (574) 1,515 Actuarial (gains) and losses arising on changes in financial assumptions (9,658) 28,847 Other (gains) and losses 315 (1,251) Total post-employment benefits charged to the Comprehensive Income and Expenditure Statement (15,712) 14,014 Movement in Reserves Statement Reversal of net charges made to the Surplus or Deficit on the Provision of Services for post- employment benefits in accordance with the Code (2,890) (1,120) Actual amount charged against the General Fund Balance for pensions in the year: Employers' contributions payable to scheme 3,047 2,918